The foundation of generalized parallel connections, 2-sums, and segment-cosegment exchanges of matroids: The foundation of a segment-cosegment exchange

 \section{The foundation of a segment-cosegment exchange}

-In this section we show that if $M$ is a matroid with a co-independent set $X$ so that $M|X \cong U_{2,n}$ for some $n \ge 2$, then the segment-cosegment exchange of $M$ along $X$ has the same foundation as $M$.
+In this section we show that if $M$ is a matroid and $X \subseteq E(M)$ is a coindependent set such that $M|X \cong U_{2,n}$ for some $n \ge 2$, then the segment-cosegment exchange of $M$ along $X$ has the same foundation as $M$.
 We first recall the relevant definitions, which first appeared in \cite{Oxley-Semple-Vertigan}.

 For each integer $n \ge 2$, the matroid $\Theta_n$ has ground set $X \sqcup Y$ where $X = \{x_1, x_2, \dots, x_n\}$ and $Y = \{y_1, y_2, \dots, y_n\}$, and the following bases: \begin{itemize} \item $Y$,